 Forcing Chains & Alternating Inference Chains (AIC)

-Forcing Chains are master-level Sudoku techniques that represent the pinnacle of logical deduction.
-Instead of looking for static patterns like X-Wing or Naked Pairs, you trace dynamic chains of cause-and-effect through the puzzle.
+Forcing chains are master-level techniques that follow logical cause-and-effect through the puzzle.
+Instead of spotting static patterns like X-Wing or Naked Pairs, you trace dynamic chains of implications from a starting candidate.

-Alternating Inference Chains (AIC) are a formalized subset of forcing chains that alternate between strong links (conjugate pairs where if one is false, the other must be true) and weak links (cells that see each other, so both can't be true).
-This systematic approach makes complex chains trackable and verifiable.
+Alternating Inference Chains (AIC) formalize this process.
+They alternate between strong links (if one candidate is false, another must be true) and weak links (two candidates that see each other, so both can't be true).
+This structured approach makes even long chains trackable and verifiable.

 Why are they called "Forcing Chains"?